 Why I Decided to Get Organized

 One day I just decided that I didn’t want to live like that anymore.
 I didn’t want to feel stupid anymore.
 Like when I lost things all the time.
 Or when the pediatrician office sent me a letter saying I needed to start showing up for appointments!
-I felt stupid when people who knew I was home all day, saw my house in disarray.
+I felt embarrassed when people who knew I was home all day, saw my house in disarray.

 So I finally got organized!
 And let me tell you, it is one of the best things I decided to do (besides staying home with my kids in the first place!)

-Now that I am orgainized, things in our lives run so much smoother.
+Now that I am organized, things in our lives run so much smoother.
 Toys are put away, keys and phones are in designated places, and I finally found the time to clean my house.
-And guess what, I still have time to spend with my family, I am just so much happier.
+And guess what, I still have time to spend with my family, I am so much happier.

 When I finally got organized, the weirdest thing happened.
 I started to actually have more time in my day.
 I found time for myself for a little self care.
 Time with my husband, and time with friends.